Learning to Transform for Generalizable Instance-wise Invariance: Experiments

 We also tested this approach on MNIST, an out-of-distribution dataset for the mario-iggy model, and added $\pm45^{\circ}$ rotations for an additional challenge.
 Surprisingly, the method still aligns images and discovers prototypes (\cref{fig:alignment}) despite not being trained on any MNIST images.

-\textbf{Robustness to out-of-distribution poses}: We benchmark our model's ability to handle out-of-distribution poses on CIFAR10 and measure how the mean-shift method helps the model adapt to unexpected poses.
-We plot the classification accuracy curves in \cref{fig:test_time_robust} as the inputs rotate.
-For the modified mean-shift method, we sample $100$ transform samples, $\gamma=0.1$, and $10$ iterations.
-The fully-invariant baseline is robust but inaccurate.
-Augerino, which induces invariance to a small range of rotations, fails for large rotations.
-Our model without mean-shift also fails under large rotations.
-However, with mean-shift, it is accurate and robust.

-\textbf{Summary}: We propose normalizing flows to learn the instance-wise distribution of image transformations.
-It helps us make robust and better generalizing classifiers, perform test-time alignment, discover prototypes, transfer invariance, and achieve higher test accuracy.
+\textbf{Summary}: We propose normalizing flows to learn the instance-wise distribution of transformations.
+It helps us make robust classifiers, perform test-time alignment, discover prototypes, transfer invariance, and achieve higher test accuracy.
 These results highlight the potential of flexible, adaptive, and general invariance in computer vision.

 \textbf{Acknowledgements}: This work was supported, in part, by the BAIR/Google fund.

 { }